pavelsinelnikov/Group_07/README.md

 #### Basic Flow

 The user clicks on a country on the world map.
 The click requests the name of the selected country from the Google Maps API and returns the name of the selected country.
-After the selected country name is received, the website then converts the country name according to the ISO 3166-1 specification.
+After the selected country name is received, the website then converts the country name to a country code.
+For example, the United States becomes US.
 This information is then sent to the NewsAPI.
 The NewsAPI will return the relevant news articles from the selected country.
-The results would then would be sorted by title and with the preexisting filters that the user has put in place (if any were provided).
+The news articles would then would be sorted by title and with the preexisting filters that the user has put in place (if any were provided).

 #### Alternate and/or exception flows